 The fact that a person is under an agency relation to another which is disclosed does not prevent him from becoming personally liable where the terms of the contract clearly establish the personal obligation.
 American Petrofina Co. v.
 Bryan, 519 S.W.2d 484 (Tex.
 Civ.
 App.-El Paso 1975, no writ).
 An important guaranty case with a creditor's result is Material Partnerships, Inc. v.
 Ventura, 102 S.W.3d 252 (Tex.
 App.-Houston [14th Dist.]
 2003, pet. denied).
 The letter guaranty stated "I personally, guaranty all outstandings [sic] and liabilities of [obligor]...as well as future shipments".
 Guarantor signed the guaranty over the designation "Jorge Lopez Ventura, General Manager."
 Guarantor claimed the signature block made the document ambiguous.
 The court reversed and rendered judgment against the guarantor, finding the guaranty unambiguous and enforceable.
-See also 84 Lumber Company, L.P. v.
-Powers, 393 S.W.3d 299 (Tex.
-App.-Houston [1st Dist.]
-2012, pet. denied)(guaranty clause in capital letters just above the signature line on credit application was enforceable against individual, who signed as president); Taylor-Made Hose v.
-Wilkerson, 21 S.W.3d 484, 488 (Tex.
-App.-San Antonio 2000, pet. denied)(by agreeing to "personally ... pay" obligor's delinquent account, vice-president made herself personally liable for the corporation's debt); Austin Hardwoods v.
-Vanden Berghe, 917 S.W.2d 320 (Tex.
-App.-El Paso 1995, writ denied) (individual liable, though guaranty signed as vice-president).
 Corporate designations appearing after signatures on personal guarantees are considered to be only descriptio personae, use of a word or phrase to identify the person intended and not as proof that a person is acting in any particular capacity.
 IMC, Inc. v.
 Gambulos, No. 05-07-00470-CV (Tex.
 App.-Dallas, August 28, 2008, no pet.)(2008 Tex.
 App.
 Lexis 6331)(mem. op.), citing Dann v.
 Team Bank, 788 S.W.2d 182, 183 (Tex.
 App.-Dallas 1990, no writ).
 The words "personally guaranty," when used in combination and in reference to outstanding debt, are not susceptible of any other meaning.
 Material Partnerships, Inc. v.
 Ventura, 102 S.W.3d 252, 264 (Tex.
 App.--Houston [14th Dist.]
 2003, pet. denied).